ESPN on ABC: 1970s: Monday Night Football, Ring Magazine Scandal

-1980s and 1990s: Disney purchase and ESPN integration
+1980s and 1990s: Disney purchase

 The seeds of its eventual integration with ESPN occurred when ABC acquired a controlling interest in ESPN from Getty Oil in 1984.
 One year later, Capital Cities Communications purchased ABC for US$3.5 billion.
 Although some ESPN sportscasters such as John Saunders and Dick Vitale began to also appear on ABC Sports telecasts and shared some sports content (particularly the USFL), ESPN and ABC Sports continued to operate as separate entities.

 After The Walt Disney Company bought Capital Cities/ABC in 1996, Disney started to slowly integrate ESPN and ABC Sports.
 ESPN personalities like Chris Berman, Mike Tirico and Brad Nessler also began working on ABC Sports broadcasts.
 In 1998, ESPN adopted the graphics and music package used by ABC Sports for Monday Night Football for the network's Sunday Night Football broadcasts.
 ESPN graphics were also utilized on ABC's motorsports telecasts, including IndyCar and NASCAR events, during this period.

 That same year, ESPN signed a five-year contract to televise National Hockey League (NHL) games, whereby the cable network essentially purchased time on ABC to air selected NHL games on the broadcast network.
 This was noted in copyright tags at the conclusion of the telecasts (i.e., "The preceding program has been paid for by ESPN, Inc.").
-ESPN later signed a similar television rights contract with the National Basketball Association in 2002, allowing it to produce and broadcast NBA games on ABC under a similar time buy arrangement on the broadcast network.
+ESPN later signed a similar television rights contract with the National Basketball Association (NBA) in 2002, allowing it to produce and broadcast NBA games on ABC under a similar time buy arrangement on the broadcast network.

-2000–2005: Continued integration
+2000s: ESPN on ABC

 Between 2000 and 2002, many ABC Sports programs utilized graphics almost identical to those used on ESPN.
 One notable exception was Monday Night Football, which switched to a different graphics package as part of then-new producer Don Ohlmeyer's attempt to provide some renewed vigor into those telecasts.
 Subsequently, ABC changed graphics packages each fall from 2002 to 2005, while ESPN's basically remained consistent.

 Meanwhile, Disney continued to consolidate the corporate structure of ESPN and ABC Sports.
 Steve Bornstein was given the title as president of both ESPN and ABC Sports in 1996.
 The sales, marketing, and production departments of both divisions were eventually merged.
 As a result, ESPN uses some union production crews for its coverage (as the networks normally do), whereas non-union personnel are quite common in cable sports broadcasting.